Planet Ubuntu is a window into the world, work and lives of Ubuntu developers and contributors

-This weeks cover image was made by us.
+This weeks cover image is taken from Wikimedia.

 That’s all for this week!
 If there’s a topic you’d like us to discuss, or you have any feedback on previous shows, please send your comments and suggestions to email@example.com or Tweet us or Comment on our Facebook page or comment on our Google+ page or comment on our sub-Reddit.

 Join us on IRC in #ubuntu-podcast on Freenode

 We are delighted to announce the availability of a new service for Ubuntu which any user can enable on their current installations – the Canonical Livepatch Service.

 This new live kernel patching service can be used on any Ubuntu 16.04 LTS system (using the generic Linux 4.4 kernel) to minimise unplanned downtime and maintain the highest levels of security.

 Since the release of the Linux 4.0 kernel about 18 months ago, users have been able to patch and update their kernel packages without rebooting.
 However, until now, no other Linux distribution has offered this feature for free to their users.
 That changes today with the release of the Canonical Livepatch Service: